SignpostMarv/opensim-libs/trunk/unmanaged/ODE-OpenSim-Test/OPENSIM-README.txt

 OPENSIM README
-tis is version ODE-OpenSim.0.13.3

-The ODE code in this repository correspondes to ODE release 0.13.1 r1902 with selected adictions from more recent vrsions and modifications by opensim
+The ODE code in this repository correspondes to ODE release 0.13.1 r1902 with modifications for opensim

 = BUILD INSTRUCTIONS =